Samanneysari/devops-beginners/devops.md

 | **301 (Moved Permanently)** | Permanent Redirect | The resource has permanently moved to a new URL.
 Browsers may change `POST` to `GET`. | **Yes** (May change `POST → GET`) |
 | **308 (Permanent Redirect)** | Permanent Redirect | The resource has permanently moved, and the HTTP method must be preserved. | **No** (Preserves original method) |

+## Infrastructure as Code (IaC)

+Infrastructure as Code (IaC) is the practice of managing and provisioning infrastructure (like servers, networks, load balancers, and databases) through machine-readable definition files, rather than through manual configuration or interactive tools.

+**`Terraform`**: A leading IaC tool used for provisioning infrastructure.
+It is declarative, meaning you define the desired end state of your infrastructure, and Terraform figures out how to get there.
+It is cloud-agnostic, working with AWS, Azure, GCP, and more.

+**`Ansible`**: A tool often used for configuration management.
+It is procedural, meaning you define the steps to take to configure a server to a desired state.
+It is excellent for installing software, updating configurations, and managing existing servers.

+## Monitoring and Logging

+Monitoring: The process of collecting and analyzing quantitative data (metrics) about a system's performance.
+It helps you understand the health of your system in real-time.

+**`Prometheus`**: A popular open-source tool for collecting time-series metrics.

+**`Grafana`**: A tool for creating dashboards to visualize the metrics collected by Prometheus.

+**`Logging`**: The process of recording discrete events that happen in your application or system.
+Logs are essential for debugging and understanding what went wrong after an error occurs.

+## Cloud-Native Concepts & Kubernetes
+Cloud-native is an approach to building and running applications that fully leverages the advantages of the cloud computing model.
+Key principles include containers, microservices, dynamic orchestration, and automation.

+**`Kubernetes (K8s)`** is the industry-standard open-source platform for container orchestration.
+While Docker Swarm is excellent for simpler applications, Kubernetes is designed to manage complex, large-scale, and highly available containerized applications across clusters of machines.
+It handles service discovery, load balancing, self-healing, and automated rollouts and rollbacks.

+## Backup and Disaster Recovery (DR)

+**`Backup`**: The process of creating a copy of your data so it can be restored in case of data loss.
+For stateful applications like databases, regular, automated backups are non-negotiable.
+This applies to data stored in Docker persistent volumes as well.

+**`Disaster Recovery (DR)`**: This is the high-level plan and process for how to use your backups to quickly recover your application and business operations after a catastrophic failure (like a server crash or a data center outage).
+A good DR plan is tested regularly to ensure it works when needed.

 ## Docker
 ### What is Docker?
 Docker is a tool that makes it super easy to create, run, and share applications by packaging them into small, portable units called containers.
 Think of Docker as a way to put your application (like a website, a game, or a program) and everything it needs—like code, libraries, settings, and tools—into a single "box" that can run anywhere, whether it’s your laptop, a server, or the cloud.
 It’s like a shipping container for software: standardized, lightweight, and ready to go!